-Cyber Solutions by Thales

-2022-2023 : A year of Cyber Conflict in Ukraine

-Summary of extensive analysis from the Thales Cyber Threat Intelligence Team
+Cyber Solutions by Thales 2022-2023 : A year of Cyber Conflict in Ukraine Summary of extensive analysis from the Thales Cyber Threat Intelligence Team

-A YEAR OF CYBER CONFLICT IN UKRAINE

-The Russian-Ukrainian conflict has profoundly changed the cyber threat landscape.
+THALES A YEAR OF CYBER CONFLICT IN UKBAINE The Russian-Ukrainian conflict has profoundly changed the cyber threat landscape.
 The graphs presented in the following pages show how the conflict has unfolded from a cyber perspective, but also illustrate trends that go beyond the borders of Ukraine and Russia.

-\PERMANENT CYBER-WAR OR HIGH-IN-TENSITY HYBRID CYBER-CONFLICT?
+PERMANENT CYBER-WAR OR HIGH-IN-TENSITY HYBRID CYBER-CONFLICT?

-The question of whether Russia and Ukraine are engaged in a full-scale cyber-war has been asked many times, but the trends that are evidenced in the graphs suggest that the situation on the ground does not really constitute a permanent cyber-war - or at least not any more.
+The guestion of whether Russia and Ukraine are engaged in a full-scale cyber-war has been asked many times, but the trends that are evidence in the graphs suggest that the situation on the ground does not really constitute a permanent cyber-war - or at least not any more.

-\FROM CONCENTRATED DESTRUCTION CAMPAIGNS TO ALL-OUT DDOS

-We prefer to refer to high-intensity hybrid cyber conflict.
+FROM CONCENTRATED DESTRUCTION CAMPAIGNS TO ALL-OUT DDOS We prefer to refer to high-intensity hybrid cyber conflict.
 This notion obviously includes acts of cyberwarfare, as were seen at the start of the conflict and even before the invasion began in February 2022.
-Destructive military software programmes were pre-positioned in Ukrainian systems by Russia (see Figure 2) in an attempt to carry out a cyberwar as a counterpart to a lightning war on the ground.
+Destructive military software programs (ortho britannique) were pre-positioned in Ukrainian systems by Russia (see Figure 2) in an attempt to carry out a cyberwar as a counterpart to a lightning war on the ground.
 These wiper programs are examined in detail in Chapter 4.
 From a cyber perspective, the conflict has clearly moved on from those early days.
 Since the third quarter of 2022, the cyber conflict has largely involved harassment and cyber disruption operations by hacktivists who are aligned with, though not necessarily sponsored.
 These operations account for 75% of the incidents recorded since the beginning of the conflict, and involve waves of DDoS attacks carried out by groups that for the most part were formed after the conflict began.
-Destructive cyber-military operations account for only 2% of the total number of incidents and are mainly targeted at Ukrainian public-sector organisations. \BREAKDOWN OF INCIDENTS BY MODE OF ATTACK AND MOTIVATION THROUGHOUT THE CONFLICT (GLOBAL SCALE)
+Destructive cyber-military operations account for only 2% of the total number of incidents and are mainly targeted at Ukrainian public-sector organisations.